 From the conversion details page, you can edit the existing payout, revenue, and sale amount for the conversion.
 In the Payout panel, click Edit.
 On the next page, you can enter the new values in.
 Upon saving, the new values will be reflected for the conversion and should start taking effect in the stats report earnings immediately.

-On the details page, you also have the option to add a note to a conversion, that can be viewed by you and the affiliate.
-This is often used to notify of a lead, usually when a rejection is set, or when additional information about the lead needs to be communicated to the affiliate.
+On the details page, you also have the option to add a note to a conversion, that can be viewed by you and the partner.
+This is often used to notify of a lead, usually when a rejection is set, or when additional information about the lead needs to be communicated to the partner.